Henry Godinez

-Henry Godinez is a Cuban-American actor, director, and professor of theatre who is committed to the production of Latino theatre in Chicago.
-He has also directed and acted in New York City, Kansas City, Indiana, Colorado, Washington, D.C., and San Diego.
-He is the resident artistic associate at the Goodman Theatre, founded and serves as director of their biennial Latino Theater Festival, and has directed and performed in multiple productions at the Goodman.
-Additionally, he is the co-founder and former artistic director of Teatro Vista, a Latino Theatre company in Chicago.
+Henry Godinez (born August 4, 1958) is a Cuban-American actor, director, and professor of theatre who is committed to the production of Latino theatre in Chicago.
+He is the resident artistic associate at the Goodman Theatre, where he has directed and performed in multiple productions, and founded and serves as director of the Theatre's biennial Latino Theatre Festival.
+He is also the co-founder and former artistic director of Teatro Vista, a Latino theatre company in Chicago.

-Background
+Outside Chicago, Godinez has directed and acted in New York City, Kansas City, Indiana, Colorado, Washington, D.C., and San Diego.

+Early years and education

-Godinez was born on August 4, 1958, in Havana, Cuba, the ninth of ten children in a middle-class family.
-At the time, his parents were worried about the possibility of their children being enlisted in Castro's army.
-Because of this, the family moved to the United States when Godinez was three years old.
-A year after the family arrived in the US, they moved and settled in Dallas, Texas.
-It was during a high school theatre class that his younger sister convinced him to take with her that Godinez became interested in theatre.
-From this new fascination that was sparked by the class, he went on to take part in rhetoric and declamation competitions, taking first place at a competition in Oklahoma during his junior year of high school.
-After high school Godinez decided to study theatre in his undergraduate years at the University of Dallas.
-After graduating in 1980, Godinez worked in an apprenticeship in Louisville at The Actor's Theatre.
-He then furthered his theatre education by getting an MFA at the University of Wisconsin-Milwaukee's professional theatre training program, all of this fanning the flames that would ignite his career.
+Henry Godinez was born on August 4, 1958, in Havana, Cuba, the ninth of ten children in a middle-class family.
+Because his parents were worried about their children being enlisted in Castro's army, the family moved to the United States when Godinez was three years old.
+A year after the family arrived in the US they settled in Dallas, Texas.

+Godinez became interested in theatre during a high school theatre class and went on to take part in rhetoric and declamation competitions, winning first place in a competition in Oklahoma during his junior year of high school.
+After high school Godinez studied theatre in his undergraduate years at the University of Dallas, graduating in 1980 and then working as an apprentice at The Actor's Theatre in Louisville, Kentucky.
+He furthered his theatre education by getting a Master of Fine Arts degree at the University of Wisconsin-Milwaukee's professional theatre training program.

-Since then, Godinez has worked as an actor, director, and professor of theatre, mainly in Chicago, focusing much of his work on Shakespeare and Latino theatre.
-Playing the role of Stefano in one of his college productions of The Tempest is what made Godinez fall in love with Shakespeare.
-For him, the attraction to Shakespeare was rooted in the huge characters and their enormous needs and energy.
-He also found a connection between such texts as The Tempest and One Hundred Years of Solitude, by Gabriel García Márquez.
-The magic that is present in The Tempest and the magic that can be found in the works of many Latino writers and in Latino cultures all clicked for him.
+Since then Godinez has worked as an actor, director, and professor of theatre, mainly in Chicago, focusing much of his work on Shakespeare and Latino theatre.
+Playing the role of Stefano in a college production of The Tempest made Godinez fall in love with Shakespeare, attracted by his huge characters and their enormous needs and energy.
+Godinez also found a connection between texts such as The Tempest and One Hundred Years of Solitude by Gabriel García Márquez, registering the magic present in both The Tempest and the works of many Latino writers and Latino cultures.